Boabab Trees Are Common In Southern Angola

 Senegal

 Passport Holders from UK, Ireland, New Zealand, USA, Canada, South Africa and most EU countries will not require a visa to enter Senegal.
-Australian passport holders will need to obtain a visa in advance, and can do so at the consulate in Nouakchott, Mauritania whilst on trip.
+Australian passport holders will need to obtain a visa in advance, and can do so at an embassy whilst on trip.

 Passport Holders from other countries, will need to check the current visa requirements with the relevant consulate.